marbotte/sr_cce/extraction/viewExtraction.md

 **Improved?**: Overall results: the children who took part in the planned climate education lessons experienced a spectrum of emotion.
-Activity 1 and 2 $$general knowledge and cause of the climate change$$ saw many usually considered negative emotions being displayed and talked about by young people - such as anger, sadness and helplessness.
+Activity 1 and 2 ((general knowledge and cause of the climate change)) saw many usually considered negative emotions being displayed and talked about by young people - such as anger, sadness and helplessness.
-Activity three $$future and solutions$$, saw more positive feelings in the class with all participants being able to identify ways in which we might mitigate the consequences of climate change.
+Activity three ((future and solutions)), saw more positive feelings in the class with all participants being able to identify ways in which we might mitigate the consequences of climate change.
 Children were more hopeful and happier.
 On activity 2, the authors also noted a large and